Sreehari78/SuperMarketXpress/README.md

-# Supermarket Management System
+# SuperMarketXpress

-The Supermarket Management System is a Java-based application developed using Netbeans that automates the sales and purchase processes of a supermarket.
+The SuperMarketXpress is a Java-based application developed using Netbeans that automates the sales and purchase processes of a supermarket.
 The system is designed to make the supermarket management process more reliable, faster, and easier.
 It includes modules for administrative tasks, employee management, purchasing, sales, and billing.

 ## Table of Contents